Aaron-Cunningham/Bank-Management-System/Docs/README.md

 5) `python banking_system\main.py edit_occupation` - Edits the occupation of the client object.
 6) `python banking_system\main.py menu` - Shows a menu UI within the terminal with functions included in the spec.
 7) `python banking_system\main.py add_account` - Adds the account of client_to_add object.
-8) `python banking_system\main.py search_by_name` - Searches for an account based on First name, Last name and date of birth.
+8) `python banking_system\main.py search` - Searches for an account based on First name, Last name and date of birth.
-9) `python banking_system\main.py search_by_account` - Searches for an account based on account number.
-10) `python banking_system\main.py withdraw` - Withdraws money from account with £5 charge added for going over overdraft.
+9) `python banking_system\main.py withdraw` - Withdraws money from account with £5 charge added for going over overdraft.
-11) `python banking_system\main.py deposit` - Deposits money into an account.
+10) `python banking_system\main.py deposit` - Deposits money into an account.
-12) `python banking_system\main.py view_negative` - Views all the accounts with a negative balance.
+11) `python banking_system\main.py view_negative` - Views all the accounts with a negative balance.

 Assumptions
 ===========